Alec Baldwin shares message defending ‘Rust’ conditions - NewsBreak

 Alec Baldwin shares message defending ‘Rust’ conditions

-LOS ANGELES ( NewsNation Now ) — Alec Baldwin took to Instagram Tuesday to share what appeared to be a ‘Rust’ crew member’s message slamming reports that the movie set conditions were unsafe.‘Rust’ movie-set shooting: Authorities present findings
+LOS ANGELES ( NewsNation Now ) — Alec Baldwin took to Instagram Tuesday to share what appeared to be a ‘Rust’ crew member’s message slamming reports that the movie set conditions were unsafe.

 The post, captioned “read this,” comes less than two weeks after the actor fatally shot a cinematographer on set.